 Music is a great outlet for expression, and therapy, and the SPARC Magic of Music program hits the right notes.
-SPARC music specialists lead this lively, interactive, goal-oriented program, involving children in singing, movement and musical games.
+SPARC music specialists lead this lively, interactive, goal-oriented program that involves children in singing, movement and musical games.
 Small classes allow children to explore rhythm and rhyme, percussion instruments, and dramatic play.
 This program aims to develop receptive and expressive language and social skills, improve attention, and develop self-expression.
 The SPARC Magic of Music program can be designed and facilitated for any school age group with special needs, K-12.

-A fun time for middle and high school teens with special needs to socialize, build independence, confidence and self-esteem.
-SPIRIT is a lifeline for teens who have not had an appropriate way to participate in the after-school community.
-Activities may include: games, art, music, movement, discussions and other typical teen interests.
-SPARC helps students deal with social challenges, develop new interests and leisure skills.
+The SPARC SPIRIT Program is designed for middle and high school teens with special needs to have fun as they socialize, build independence, confidence and self-esteem.
+SPIRIT builds and supports a community of teens who benefit from engaging with our staff and each other in activities that may include games, art, music, movement, discussions and other "typical" teen interests.
+SPARC helps students deal with social challenges, develop new interests, and enjoy leisure time.